cchitsiang/awesome-stars/topics.md

 - [Infisical/infisical](https://github.com/Infisical/infisical) - ♾ Infisical is the open-source secret management platform: Sync secrets across your team/infrastructure and prevent secret leaks.
 - [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with Llama 2, Mistral, and other large language models.
 - [minamijoyo/tfmigrate](https://github.com/minamijoyo/tfmigrate) - A Terraform / OpenTofu state migration tool for GitOps
-- [mehdihadeli/Go-MediatR](https://github.com/mehdihadeli/Go-MediatR) - A library for handling mediator pattern and simplified CQRS pattern within an event driven architecture. inspired by csharp MediatR library.
+- [mehdihadeli/Go-MediatR](https://github.com/mehdihadeli/Go-MediatR) - 🚃 A library for handling mediator pattern and simplified CQRS pattern within an event driven architecture. inspired by csharp MediatR library.
 - [tierrun/tier](https://github.com/tierrun/tier) - The easiest way to add pricing to your SaaS.
 Get billing over with.
 - [terrastruct/d2](https://github.com/terrastruct/d2) - D2 is a modern diagram scripting language that turns text to diagrams.
 - [nitrictech/nitric](https://github.com/nitrictech/nitric) - Nitric is a multi-language framework for cloud applications with infrastructure from code.
-- [mehdihadeli/go-microservices-sample](https://github.com/mehdihadeli/go-microservices-sample) - A practical microservices, built with golang, domain-driven design, cqrs, event sourcing, vertical slice architecture, event-driven architecture, and the latest technologies.
+- [mehdihadeli/go-food-delivery-microservices](https://github.com/mehdihadeli/go-food-delivery-microservices) - 🍕 A practical food delivery microservices, built with golang, domain-driven design, cqrs, event sourcing, vertical slice architecture, event-driven architecture, and the latest technologies.
 - [apache/incubator-answer](https://github.com/apache/incubator-answer) - A Q&A platform software for teams at any scales.
 Whether it's a community forum, help center, or knowledge management platform, you can always count on Apache Answer.
 - [wailsapp/wails](https://github.com/wailsapp/wails) - Create beautiful applications using Go
 - [wundergraph/wundergraph](https://github.com/wundergraph/wundergraph) - WunderGraph is a Backend for Frontend Framework to optimize frontend, fullstack and backend developer workflows through API Composition.